iason-saganas/iason-saganas.github.io/_posts/2024-01-26-the-amplitude-transform.markdown

 With that, we can do the inference in the standardized \\( \xi \hookleftarrow \mathcal{G}(\xi, \mathbf{1})\\) space and backtransform to \\( s \hookleftarrow \mathcal{G}(s,S) \\) when needed.

-# Variatonally Inferring Correlation Structure
+# Variationally Inferring Correlation Structure

 Say you don't know the Correlation Structure \\( S \\) _exactly_.
 Can the data inform you about
 \\(S\\) as well as the signal?
 Yes!
 It very much can, this is a crucial use case of Gaussian